State-of-the-Art Conference Grants

-Proposals must be approved on the school/college/academic unit level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.
+Proposals must be approved at the school/college/academic unit level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.

-The deadline to submit proposals for 2018-2019 academic year is Friday, September 28, 2018.
+The deadline to submit proposals for the 2019-2020 academic year is Friday, September 27, 2019.
 Proposals should be sent either by e-mail or hard-copy to:

 Vice Provost for Academic Affairs